-Yesterday, I answered an email from a Magoosher who wanted to know a little bit more about the two common meanings of “yet.”
+Yesterday, I answered an email from a Magooshe student.
+They wanted to know a little bit more about the two common meanings of “yet.”

 One the meanings of “yet” relates to time.
-In this sense of the word, “yet” usually describes things that will happen, but have not presently happened.
+Often, “yet” describes things that will happen, but have not presently happened.
 For example, suppose your birthday is next month.
 If someone says “happy birthday” to you right now, you could say, “It’s not my birthday yet.

 “Yet” can also be used to refer to things that have already happened, but had not happened at a specific time in the past.
 You can use “yet” in this way when you want to describe what things were like in the past.
 For instance, when I describe my own early childhood, I sometimes say “We didn’t really use email, because broadband Internet had not been invented yet.”
 (I was born in 1979.)

-“Yet” is used very commonly as a time word in conversational and informal English, the type of everyday English you come across in popular music, TV, and casual conversation.
+“Yet” is used very commonly as a time word in conversational and informal English.
+This is the type of everyday English you come across in popular music, TV, and casual conversation.

 But “yet” has another meaning—it can be used to mean “but,” or “however.”
-This use is not quite as common as the use of “yet” in its “time sense.”
+This use is not quite as common as the use of “yet” as a time word.
 But using “yet” as a substitute for “but” or “however” is certainly not uncommon.
-In fact, it is quite common in formal academic writing, the kind you often seen in the academically oriented TOEFL exam.
+In fact, it is quite common in formal academic writing, the kind you often see in the academically oriented TOEFL exam.
 (Also, those of you who are studying for the GRE as well as the TOEFL may recognize yet as a “shift word”—a word that introduces a contradiction or complete change in tone.)

-And you’ll also sometimes hear “yet” used this way in formal English speech.
+“Yet” is used this way in formal English speech as well as writing.
 This is especially true in formal “teacher talk” such as professor’s lectures.
-If you like to watch English language TV and movies, you may have also heard this use of “yet” in courtroom dramas.
+And do you like to watch English language TV and movies?
+If so, you may have also heard this use of “yet” in courtroom dramas.
 In fiction and in real life, professors, lawyers, and other highly educated people love to use “yet” this way to make their arguments sound smart and serious.